 Welcome to Rathbone Market

-The area around Rathbone Market has been redeveloped by the English Cities Fund to deliver new affordable homes, retail space, and the new library.
+In recent years, the area around Rathbone Market has been redeveloped by the English Cities Fund to deliver new affordable homes, retail space, and the new library.
 As part of this project, the new market square opened in 2015.

 Rathbone Market can trace its origins back to 1253, when King Henry III promised a Wednesday market in West Ham ‘forever’.